dojo/widget-core/README.md

 #### Properties Lifecycle

 Properties are passed to the `w` function and represent the public API for a widget.
-The properties lifecycle occurs as the properties that are passed are `set` onto a widget and is prior to the widgets render cycle.
+The properties lifecycle occurs as the properties that are passed are `set` onto a widget, this is prior to the widgets render cycle.

-The property lifecyle is performed in the widgets `setProperties` function and uses the instances `diffProperties` function to determine whether any of the properties have changed since the last render.
-By default `diffProperties` provides a shallow comparison of the previous properties and the new properties.
+The property lifecyle is performed in the widgets `setProperties` function and uses the instances' `diffProperties` function to determine whether any of the properties have changed since the last render.
+By default `diffProperties` provides a shallow comparison of the previous properties and new properties.

 **Note** If a widgets properties contain complex data structures, the `diffProperties` function will need to be overridden to prevent returning incorrect changed properties.

 The `diffProperties` function is also responsible for creating a copy (the default implementation uses`Object.assign({}, newProperties)` of all changed properties to the depth that is considered during the equality comparison.

 When `diffProperties` has completed the results are used to update the properties on the widget instance and if changed properties were returned then the `properties:changed` event is emitted.
-Finally once all the attached events have been processed the lifecycle is completed and the widget's properties are processed and available during the render cycle functions.
+Finally once all the attached events have been processed the lifecycle is complete and the finalized widget properties are available during the render cycle functions.

 ##### Finer property diff control